Most job descriptions are text-only and static. We all know that.

 A bonus feature of this widget is that it shows thumbnail pics of the people the candidate are linked in to…that adds a human element to your job description.

 If you execute just a few of the ideas above, you’ll likely have a more dynamic job description than anyone in your industry.
+For tips on writing job descriptions, check out How to Write a Job Description — Best Practices & Examples.

 I wrote this article because Ongig’s mission is to create dynamic job descriptions.
 We do this so that employers can boost quality and diverse candidate applications.